John Bennett (composer): Ornamentation in the Ten Voluntaries

-While the standard interpretation (beginning on the upper note) should always be tried first, alternatives could be used depending upon the context, which involves taking into account both the speed and pitch of adjacent notes.
-If the music is fast the number of shakes will be reduced, or even converted to a modern-day acciaccatura.
+While the standard interpretation of a trill - beginning on the upper note - should always be tried first, alternatives could be used depending upon the context, which involves taking into account both the speed and pitch of adjacent notes.
+If the music is fast the number of shakes will be reduced, or even played as a simple modern-day acciaccatura.
 The trill (symbol tr) is used extensively in the voluntaries and in some cases includes notation for a turn.
-However, it is by no means clear that it cannot represent simply a mordent, dependent on the surrounding figuration.
+However, it is by no means clear that it cannot represent simply a mordent or acciaccatura, dependent on the surrounding figuration.